splunk/observability-workshop/content/en/other/pet-clinic/3-rum.md

 For the Real User Monitoring (RUM) instrumentation, we will add the Open Telemetry Javascript [https://github.com/signalfx/splunk-otel-js-web](https://github.com/signalfx/splunk-otel-js-web) snippet in the pages, we will use the wizard again **Data Management → Add Integration → RUM Instrumentation → Browser Instrumentation**.

-Select the preconfigured **RUM ACCESS TOKEN** from the dropdown, click **Next**.
+Select the preconfigured **RUM ACCESS TOKEN** from the dropdown, and click **Next**.
 Enter **App name** and **Environment** using the following syntax:

 - `[hostname]-petclinic-service` - replacing `[hostname]` with your actual hostname.
 - `[hostname]-petclinic-env` - replacing `[hostname]` with your actual hostname.

 Then you'll need to select the workshop RUM token and define the application and environment names.
-The wizard will then show a snipped of HTML code that needs to be place at the top at the pages in the `<head>` section.
-In this example we are using:
+The wizard will then show a snippet of HTML code that needs to be placed at the top of the pages in the `<head>` section.
+In this example, we are using:

 - Application Name: `<hostname>-petclinic-service`
 - Environment: `<hostname>-petclinic-env`